Fort Sheridan station

-Fort Sheridan Station is one of two stations on Metra's Union Pacific North Line located in the Fort Sheridan neighborhood in Highwood, Illinois.
+Fort Sheridan station is one of two stations on Metra's Union Pacific North Line located in the Fort Sheridan neighborhood in Highwood, Illinois.
 The station is officially located at 461 West Old Elm Road, and is 25.7 mi away from Ogilvie Transportation Center, the southern terminus of the Union Pacific North Line.
-In Metra's zone-based fare system, Fort Sheridan is located in zone F. As of 2018, Fort Sheridan is the 156th busiest of Metra's 236 non-downtown stations, with an average of 259 weekday boardings.
+In Metra's zone-based fare system, Fort Sheridan is located in zone 4.
+As of 2018, Fort Sheridan is the 156th busiest of Metra's 236 non-downtown stations, with an average of 259 weekday boardings.

-As of April 25, 2022, Fort Sheridan is served by 23 trains in each direction on weekdays, by 11 trains in each direction on Saturdays, and by eight trains in each direction on Sundays.
+As of September 20, 2025, Fort Sheridan is served by 51 trains (26 inbound, 25 outbound) on weekdays, and by all 30 trains (15 in each direction) on weekends and holidays.

-Parking at Fort Sheridan Station is maintained by the City of Highwood, and is available on both sides of the tracks.
+Parking at Fort Sheridan station is maintained by the City of Highwood, and is available on both sides of the tracks.
 Street-side parking is available on the west side of the tracks along Western Avenue and Hyacinth Place south of West Old Elm Road, and on the east side of the tracks near both corners of West Old Elm and Sheridan roads.